 - Rising health concerns compel market participants to publish scientific evidence regarding the safety of their systems

-MOUNTAIN VIEW, California, June 14, 2012 /PRNewswire/ -- The transportation security agency (TSA) is responsible for preventing knives, guns and other weapons from being taken aboard airplanes.
-Despite their precautions, more than 800 guns were detected at checkpoints prior to making it on board planes during 2011.
+MOUNTAIN VIEW, California, June 12, 2012 /PRNewswire/ -- The transportation security agency (TSA) is responsible for preventing knives, guns and other weapons from being taken aboard airplanes.
+Despite their precautions, more than 800 guns were detected on board planes during 2011.
 This scenario has highlighted the need for more stringent screening methods.

 New analysis from Frost & Sullivan (http://www.aerospace.frost.com), U.S. Airport Screening Technologies Market, finds that during 2011 TSA distributed approximately $437.1 million in contract obligations toward airport screening technologies.